juju/docs/src/en/charm-unmaintained-process.md

     for removal.
   - List the number of bugs against this charm.
   - List attempts to contact the maintainer.
-4. After 1 month of no response to email or resolutions to the bug that cause the charm to fail policy, the charm should no longer be recommended.
+4. After 1 month of no responses to Juju email list or resolutions to the bug that cause the charm to fail policy, the charm should no longer be recommended.
 Contact a charmer to move the charm to unmaintained.

 ### Consequences of unmaintaned charms

-Moving the charm to unmaintained means moving the charm from `lp:~charmers` to `lp:~unmaintained-charms`.
+Moving the charm to unmaintained means unpromulgation (no longer recommending) and moving the charm from `lp:~charmers` to `lp:~unmaintained-charms`.
 Since it involves the `charmers` group, this process can only be done by a charmer.

 Moving to unmaintained-charms affects the charm's listing as recommended, code reviews, automated charm testing for merge proposals, and deploy